Taylor Swift’s Top 10 Songs For Healing

 But once she did, I mean, WOW.
 This song is like a therapy session incarnate.
 She even references someone going to therapy with the line “pouring out my heart to a stranger, but I didn’t pour the whiskey.”

-So yes, This Is Me Trying is the song I chose from Folklore.
+So yes, This is Me Trying is the song I chose from Folklore.

 So if you’re feeling depressed, and all you do is get out of bed for 5 minutes to take a shower, at least you’re trying.